 Intellectual property disputes involving breach of copyright and trademark, passing off and infringement of patent and design rights.

-Technical expertise in the field of judicial review (especially in the renewables sector), commons registration and matters effected by the Aarhus Convention.
+Technical expertise in the field of judicial review (especially in the renewables sector), commons registration and matters affected by the Aarhus Convention.

 Submit an enquiry and one of our team of experts will be in touch as soon as possible to discuss your needs.